Maryland vs. Virginia Tech Pinstripe Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Virginia Tech Stats and Trends

+- Virginia Tech has five wins against the spread in 12 games this year.

-- The Hokies have been underdogs by 1 point or more six times this year and are 3-3 ATS in those contests.
+- So far this season, the Hokies have been installed as underdogs by a 3.5-point margin or more five times and are 3-2 ATS in those games.

-- Virginia Tech's games this year have hit the over four times in 12 opportunities (33.3%).
+- Virginia Tech's games this season have hit the over on four of 12 set point totals (33.3%).

-- Virginia Tech is 2-1 against the spread and 2-1 overall in games when it scores more than 32.4 points.
+- Virginia Tech is 2-1 against the spread and 2-1 overall when the team puts up more than 32.4 points.

-- In games that Virginia Tech piles up more than 413.7 yards, the team is 3-1 against the spread and 3-1 overall.
+- Virginia Tech is 3-1 against the spread and 3-1 overall when the team picks up over 413.7 yards.

-- The Hokies have turned the ball over two more times (12 total) than the Terrapins have forced a turnover (10) this season.
+- This year the Hokies have turned the ball over 12 times, two more than the Terrapins' takeaways (10).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.